softwaredevelop/mql5/Indicators/MyIndicators/Laguerre_RSI_Pro.md

 ## 3. MQL5 Implementation Details

-* **Modular Calculation Engine (`Laguerre_RSI_Calculator.mqh`):**
-    The entire complex, recursive calculation is encapsulated within a reusable `CLaguerreRSICalculator` class.
-This separates the mathematical logic from the indicator's user interface.
+* **Modular "Family" Architecture:** The core Laguerre filter calculation is encapsulated in a central `Laguerre_Engine.mqh` file.
+The `Laguerre_RSI_Calculator.mqh` is a thin adapter that includes this engine, retrieves the filter's components, and then applies the final RSI-like formula.
+This modular design ensures consistency across the entire Laguerre family.
-* **Heikin Ashi Integration:** An inherited `CLaguerreRSICalculator_HA` class allows the calculation to be performed seamlessly on smoothed Heikin Ashi data by simply overriding the initial data preparation step.
+* **Heikin Ashi Integration:** An inherited `CLaguerreEngine_HA` class allows the calculation to be performed seamlessly on smoothed Heikin Ashi data.
-* **Stability via Full Recalculation:** We employ a "brute-force" full recalculation within `OnCalculate`.
-For a highly state-dependent and recursive filter like Laguerre, this is the most robust and reliable method, eliminating potential desynchronization errors common with `prev_calculated` logic.
+* **Stability via Full Recalculation:** We employ a full recalculation within `OnCalculate`.
+For a highly state-dependent and recursive filter like Laguerre, this is the most robust and reliable method.
-* **Value Clamping:** The final calculated value is mathematically clamped to the 0-100 range to ensure it always fits perfectly within the standard oscillator window, even with extreme market conditions.
+* **Value Clamping:** The final calculated value is mathematically clamped to the 0-100 range to ensure it always fits perfectly within the standard oscillator window.

 ## 4. Parameters